BNWAS is a shortcut for --->'Bridge Navigational Watch Alarm System'.

 Overall, the Bridge Navigational Watch Alarm System (BNWAS) is a safety system that is used on ships to alert the bridge team when there is a risk of collision or other navigational hazard.
 The BNWAS consists of sensors and alarms that are connected to the ship's navigation equipment and that are designed to detect when the ship is in danger of colliding with another vessel or object, or when there is some other navigational hazard that requires attention.
 When the BNWAS detects a potential hazard, it sounds an alarm and displays a warning on the ship's navigation equipment, prompting the bridge team to take appropriate action to avoid the hazard.

-Watchkeeping in the Maritime context refers to the system of organized shifts undertaken by the Crew . . .
+Safety Management: Safety management in the maritime context refers to the structured and systematic . . .
 Read More

 Monitor in the maritime context generally refers to a type of warship or to the action of observing and . . .
 Read More